List of Kentucky supplemental roads and rural secondary highways (200–299): KY 274

 Kentucky Route 274 is a 16.716 mi rural secondary highway in northern Trigg County and southern Lyon County.
 The highway begins at US 68 Bus.
 (Canton Road) opposite the north end of KY 1175 (Old Dover Road) southwest of the city of Cadiz.
 KY 274 heads northwest along Rockcastle Road, which crosses the Little River arm of Lake Barkley north of Cedar Point and Dyers Creek at the head of that creek's arm of the reservoir.
 The highway passes to the east of the lakeside communities of Rockcastle, Rockcastle Shores, and Blue Water Estates.
 KY 274 meets the west end of KY 276 (Hurricane Road) and crosses Hurricane Creek before entering Lyon County.
 The highway passes by the heads of the arms of Lake Barkley formed by Mottley Creek, Dryden Creek, and McNabb Creek and passes through Dryden Estates before reaching its northern terminus at KY 93 at Confederate.

+KY 275

+Kentucky Route 275 ran from KY 7 in Deane to KY 317 in Hemphill.
+This became part of rerouted KY 317 by 1962 because of I-275; the old route of KY 317 is now Yonts Fork.